joashgobin/cs/content/agile/chapter_1_the_agile_approach/1_context.md

 various industries.

 ## Why is it called agile
-We prefer to agile project management as agile because of its ability to adapt.
+We refer to agile project management as **agile** because of its ability to adapt.
 *Agile* management *embraces change*.

 ## Reasons for its success